hungcao181/Learn2CodeShare2Code/README.md

-This is aiming to note questions or concerns to be dive more.
+This is aiming to note questions or concerns to be dived more.
 All the answers and solutions should be noted accordingly